 CHECK YOUR SADDLE!

 If you see this rubbing occurring in Spring or Autumn when you start to see shedding, then don’t be too alarmed.
-However if there is failure of the hair regrowing, then a check of your horse’s health and saddle fit would be advised.
-If you see a change in your horse’s condition or extra movement from your saddle, then of course please ensure to get you saddle checked as soon as possible.
+However, if there is a failure of the hair regrowing, then a check of your horse’s health and saddle fit would be advised.
+If you see a change in your horse’s condition or extra movement from your saddle, then, of course, please ensure to get your saddle checked as soon as possible.